 I am probably like many people when I turn on the television; I find it hard not to get sucked into the news.
 It seems like more often than not, as a society, we are facing another obstacle or crisis.
 As much as I would love for everything to be simpler (I like to see the world through Pollyanna glasses), that is just not the reality of things.

-Which brings me to a topic that has been gaining a lot of media coverage: The Flint Michigan water crisis.
-This one hits a little close to home for me since I am originally from Charleston West Virginia.
-Two years ago, Charleston faced its own water crisis.
+This brings me to a topic that has been gaining a lot of media coverage: The Flint Michigan water crisis.
+This one hits a little close to home for me as I am originally from Charleston, West Virginia.
+Two years ago, Charleston faced a water crisis of its own.
 I won’t go into details now, but you can find out more information here.

-So when I heard of the Flint story, I couldn’t help but get wrapped up in the media coverage, especially the way each spokesperson handled situations differently.
+When I heard of the Flint story, I couldn’t help but get wrapped up in the media coverage, especially in the way each spokesperson handled situations differently.

-You don’t need to watch the whole video to notice that The President is irritated to be doing a press conference, does not feel sorry for those affected by the water situation and on top of that is drinking a bottle of water during the whole conference…yikes!
+You don’t need to watch the whole video to notice that the President is irritated to be doing a press conference, he does not feel sorry for those affected by the water situation, and, on top of that, is drinking a bottle of water during the whole conference…yikes!

 Here’s Flint Michigan’s Governor Rick Snyder:

-On the other hand, Governor Rick Snyder did a good job of answering the press’ questions, he apologized and said they were going to try to resolve the issue.
-The only critique of this video is that the Governor is in a suit, it’s always important to dress to reflect your message.
+On the other hand, Governor Rick Snyder did a good job of answering the press’ questions.
+He apologized and said they were going to try their best to resolve the issue.
+The only critique of this video is that the Governor is in a suit, and it’s always important to dress to reflect your message.

 Let’s recap on what an organization can learn from other’s mistakes when choosing and preparing a spokesperson for a crisis:

-Just do your research and try to prepare as far in advance as possible.
-You can make it through a crisis.
-I promise.
+Do your research and try to prepare as far in advance as possible.
+You can make it through a crisis, I promise.